Azure/azure-cosmosdb-spark/README.md

 # azure-documentdb-spark
+Experimental connector for [Azure DocumentDB](http://documentdb.com) and [Apache Spark](http://spark.apache.org).

 This project provides a client library that allows Azure DocumentDB to act as an input source or output sink for Spark jobs.

+> This connector is experimental and is provided as a public technical preview only

+Officially supports Spark version: 2.0.2, Scala version: 2.11, Azure DocumentDB Java SDK: 1.9.6

+See the user guide for more information about the API.

+# Requirements

 There will be two approaches for the **Spark-to-DocumentDB** connector: